DDVVPP/darshin-creates/content/projects/Bart's Wigs/index.md

 target="_blank"
 rel="noopener noreferrer">GitHub Repository</a><br/>

-**Version 1 of Bart's Wigs:** Collaborated in a three-person team over xdays to build an e-commerce website that sells wigs.
+**Version 1 of Bart's Wigs:** Collaborated in a three-person team over six days to build an e-commerce website that sells wigs.
 See video below.<br/>
 <a href="https://grace-shopper-wigs.herokuapp.com/"
 title="Heroku"
 target="_blank"